-Net assets with donor restrictions consist of sponsor funds, grants, and individual contributions that were time restricted for a future period.
-At June 30, 2022 and 2021, net assets with donor restrictions were \$784,555 and \$51,829, respectively.
+Net assets with donor restrictions consist of grants and contributions that were time restricted for a future period, as well as capital campaign contributions.
+At June 30, 2023 and 2022, net assets with donor restrictions were \$3,701,517 and \$784,555, respectively.